mrsingleton/jour71105/lessons/data/math/percentages/02-percent-change.md

 times 100
 ```

 Percent increase will be a positive figure.
 Percent decrease will be a negative figure.

+tk

 ## Next: [Percentage Points](03-percentage-points.md)